-She was admitted for pain management and other diagnostic workups.
-Eight weeks prior to her hospitalization, she experienced temporary lower back pain, myalgia, fever, burning sensations and tenderness on her head and upper legs and moderate abdominal pain.
+Approximately 8 weeks prior to her hospitalization, she experienced temporary lower back pain, myalgia, fever, burning sensations and tenderness on her head and upper legs and moderate stomach pain.
 Several weeks later, her abdominal pain worsened.

 “Going over the history again, she emphasized that she had stayed in a high endemic area for ticks and had suffered a possible tick bite without any sign of erythema migrans,” writes Stolk and colleagues.

-Stolk and colleagues note: Abdominal pain in the presence of facial paralysis has been described in Europe as Bannwarth syndrome.
+The authors note: Abdominal pain in the presence of facial paralysis has been described in Europe as Bannwarth Syndrome.

-Editor’s note: I often see Lyme disease patients in my practice who present with abdominal pain severe enough to warrant extensive diagnostic testing before Lyme disease is suspected.
+Editor’s note: I often see Lyme disease patients in my practice who present with stomach pain severe enough to warrant extensive diagnostic testing before Lyme disease is suspected.